 - 5 Click OK to print the P2P patch page again with the NPDC curves applied. - 6 Measure the patch pages and view the G7 results. - 7 If the G7 result is passing (all results show in green), click Next.
-If the result is failing (any result highlighted in red), then click lterate to repeat the process.
-It is not uncommon that two or three iterations must be performed to pass G7 compliance.
+If the result is failing (any result highlighted in red), then click Iterate to repeat the process.
+Additional iterations will not lead to better results.